Understanding Criteria for EB-1A Visa Category

 Documents Required for EB-1A

-Applying for the EB-1A visa requires a well-organized and comprehensive submission of documentation that supports your claim of extraordinary ability and sustained national or international acclaim.
-The United States Citizenship and Immigration Services (USCIS) mandates that applicants provide specific types of evidence to demonstrate their eligibility for the visa.
+Applying for the EB-1A visa requires a well-organized and comprehensive submission of documentary evidence, including evidence demonstrating extraordinary ability and sustained national or international acclaim.
+The United States Citizenship and Immigration Services (USCIS) mandates that applicants provide extensive documentation to substantiate their eligibility for the visa.
 Below, we outline the essential documents needed for a successful EB-1A application.

 To establish extraordinary ability, applicants must compile a variety of documents that showcase their outstanding achievements in their respective fields.
 Key documents may include: